 Parents or a trusted adult should be allowed to accompany the child during the examination.
 But this depends on the comfort of the child and the circumstances at the hospital.
 You can request for a lady doctor if the child is not comfortable being examined by a male doctor.

-If the child is admitted in the hospital, a lady constable must accompany the child?
-Not clear on this Accompany or should be present at all times
+If the child is admitted in the hospital, a lady constable must accompany the child

 If the child is specially-abled ensure that the child is issued a certificate denoting the same as a part of the medical examination